rbuchberger/objective_elements/README.md

 ```

 It does nothing it all to ensure that your HTML is valid, but whatever it gives you should be
 formatted correctly.
-It tries not to be particular about how you use it-- You can add or change
+It tries not to be particular-- you can add or change anything right up
-anything right up until you call .to_s, and add_content tries to be flexible about the inputs you
+until you call .to_s, and add_content tries to be flexible about the inputs you give it.
-give it.

-If you set 'oneline: true' on a parent TagPair and not all its children TagPairs, the output will not be
+If you set 'oneline: true' on a parent TagPair, but not all its children TagPairs, the output will not be
 pretty.
 I advise against it.

 ## Installation